aws-samples/streaming-syslog-to-aws-security-hub-sample/README.md

 ### Build and Deploy

 From a terminal window, you will need to clone the GitHub repo, install packages, build, and deploy the CloudFormation templates.
 Issue the following commands in a terminal window in Cloud9.
 By default, the AWS CDK will prompt you to deploy changes.
-If you want to skip confirmations, add the following command line option to the AWS CDK commands below.  <code>--require-approval never</code>.
+If you want to skip confirmations, add the following command line option to the AWS CDK commands below.

+ <code> --require-approval never</code>

 #### Clone GitHub repo
 <pre><code>